 While the butter mixture beats, prepare three 13x9 baking pans.
 Using the butter wrappers, grease the pans.
 Then line each pan with wax paper or parchment paper.

 With the mixer on high, add eggs one at a time, then beat for 5 minutes, or until mixture is light yellow in color and fluffy.
 Add almond extract.
-Reduce speed to low and gradually add flour.
+Reduce speed to low and gradually add salt and flour.
 Mix just until combined.

 Divide batter evenly among the mixer and two bowls, about 500 grams in each.
 Add food coloring to each bowl to produce whichever colors you desire (use red, uncolored, and green for the traditionalists, but use your imagination for more flexible audiences).
 Pour the contents of each bowl into its own prepared baking pan, and use an icing spatula to spread the dough into even layers.